 A tennis match’s result can be determined by a number of different factors and circumstances.
 These include;

-1) Level of player skill and ability: Such as being left-handed or right-handed.
+Such as being left-handed or right-handed.
 Or, rather than aiming to neutralize the opponent’s strengths, they are concentrating on improving their own weaknesses and playing to those.
 With BigDataBall tennis data, player and opponent metadata is quite rich.

-Such as the type of scoring system being used).
+Such as the type of scoring system being used.